 - b) Statistical projection.
-If detailed information on thermal energy demand or the existing CMM distribution system is not available, project proponents may use a statistical projection based on CMM / CBM availability and thermal energy CMM / CBM usage rates over at least the past five years.
+If detailed information on thermal energy demand or the existing CMMVAM/CMM distribution system is not available, project proponents may use a statistical projection based on CMMVAM/CMM / CBM availability and thermal energy CMMVAM/CMM / CBM usage rates over at least the past five years.
 If the latter approach is used, proponents must explain why such a statistical projection is reasonable, and should supplement any projection with as much engineering/economic information as possible. - c) Maximum throughput on the distribution system.
-Failing sufficient data for an engineering/economic assessment or a statistical projection (e.g., if less than five years of data are available), prospective thermal energy demand in the absence of the project may be estimated from the maximum amount of CMM / CBM that could be delivered to end users through existing pipelines.
-To be conservative, this approach should assume that thermal energy demand for CMM / CBM in all future years will be equal to the maximum amount of CMM / CBM that can be delivered.
+Failing sufficient data for an engineering/economic assessment or a statistical projection (e.g., if less than five years of data are available), prospective thermal energy demand in the absence of the project may be estimated from the maximum amount of CMMVAM/CMM / CBM that could be delivered to end users through existing pipelines.
+To be conservative, this approach should assume that thermal energy demand for CMMVAM/CMM / CBM in all future years will be equal to the maximum amount of CMMVAM/CMM / CBM in all future years will be equal to the maximum amount of CMMVAM/CMM / CBM that can be delivered.
 Maximum throughput estimates should be based on a detailed engineering description of the existing pipeline infrastructure.
 This analysis may also inform the analysis for (a) and (b), above.

-7.3 Methane released into the atmosphere
+1.1 Methane released into the atmosphere

-Depending on the nature of the project activity, CBM/CMM can be removed at three different stages - (1) as coal bed methane from a CBM wells prior to mining, or from underground pre-mining CMM drainage; (2) during the mining process using surface or underground post mining CMM drainage techniques, or (3) after the mining process by drainage from sealed goafs but before the mine is closed.
+Depending on the nature of the project activity, CBM/CMMVAM/CMM can be removed at three-four different stages - (1) as coal bed methane from a CBM wells prior to mining, or from underground premining CMM drainage; (2) during the mining process using surface or underground post mining CMM drainage techniques; (3) during the mining process using ventilation air or (4) after the mining process by drainage from sealed goafs but before the mine is closed.